 Most first-time visitors to Boston never make it north of the Charles River, but cross over to the adjoining city of Cambridge, and you'll find plenty to keep you busy.

-Perhaps most well-known for its top rate universities including Harvard University and MIT, this historical city is a really lively area, packed with great restaurants and stylish bars.
+Perhaps most well-known for its top-rate universities, including Harvard University and MIT, this historic city is really lively, packed with great restaurants and stylish bars.
 Take in the main sights on a free, tips-based walking tour.

 More about Boston

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 Explore holidays in the sun for less